-- There are over 23,000 students at Oxford, including 11,728 undergraduates and 10,941 postgraduates.
+- There are nearly 24,000 students at Oxford, including 11,747 undergraduates and 11,687 postgraduates.

 - Oxford offers more than 300 different graduate degree programmes.
-5% of all the UK’s graduate research students are studying at Oxford University.

 - According to the 2014 Research Excellence Framework, the official UK-wide assessment of all university research, Oxford has the largest volume of world-leading research in the country.